 If you need your entire tooth covered, your dentist can use dental crowns to restore function and aesthetic appeal to your smile.
 Dental crowns are often used to completely cover misshapen teeth, to strengthen a weak tooth, or to fix a broken tooth.
 They can also hold bridges into the mouth and provide a replacement tooth when a patient gets dental implants.

 Dental implants are used to when patients are missing one or more teeth.
 These titanium posts are surgically placed into the jaw to serve as replacement roots that are as durable as the natural tooth.
-If you are interested in improving the look of your smile, you should find a dentist near Bloomingdale.
+If you are interested in improving the look of your smile, you should find a dentist near Schaumburg.

 If the look or cost of braces has prevented you from having straight teeth, consider the expense of advanced gum disease or tooth decay.
 Studies show that a straight smile is often the key to having a healthier smile.
-So to avoid the many problems that malocclusion can cause, talk to a dentist about orthodontics in Bloomingdale.
+So to avoid the many problems that malocclusion can cause, talk to a dentist about orthodontics in Schaumburg.
 Many people can complete their orthodontic work in just months and enjoy a lifetime of more attractive and healthier teeth.

 Easier Oral Hygiene